lime-development/lime-contracts/README.md

    - The influx of new liquidity fosters higher TVL, increasing protocol utility and sustainability.

 2. **Market Impact and Adoption:**
-   - By ensuring fair liquidity allocation, Noorim reduces entry barriers for users interested in meme coins.
+   - By ensuring fair liquidity allocation, Lime reduces entry barriers for users interested in meme coins.
    - Encourages organic TVL and engagement by establishing sustainable liquidity pools.
    - Meme coins become an accessible gateway for users to explore and participate in Web3 ecosystems.